Religion in Bangladesh: Buddhism

 About 1 million people in Bangladesh adhere to the Theravada school of Buddhism.
 Buddhists form about 0.63 per cent of the population of Bangladesh as per 2022 census.

 In antiquity, the region of present-day Bangladesh was a center of Buddhism in Asia.
 Buddhist civilisation, including philosophies and architecture, traveled to Tibet, Southeast Asia and Indonesia from Bengal.
 The Buddhist architecture of Cambodia, Indonesia and Thailand, including the Angkor Wat Temple and the Borobudur vihara, are believed to have been inspired by the ancient monasteries of Bangladesh such as the Somapura Mahavihara.
-Strange though it may now seem in such an overwhelmingly Muslim country, Buddhism has been no small player in the nation's history and culture.

 Most of the followers of Buddhism in Bangladesh live in the Chittagong division.
 Here, Buddhism is practised by the Bengali-speaking Baruas, who are almost exclusively Buddhist and are concentrated heavily in the Chittagong area as well as few of the Barua Buddhists live in other parts of Bangladesh, such as Comilla, Mymensingh, Rangpur, Sylhet districts.
 Most of the followers of Buddhism in Bangladesh live in southeastern region, especially in the Chittagong Hill Tracts, Chittagong and Comilla district.
-Most of the Buddhists of Chittagong Hill Tracts belong to the Chakma, Marma, Mru, Khumi, Bawm, Chak, Kuki, Murang, Tanchangya and Khiang tribes, who since time immemorial have practised Buddhism.
+Most of the Buddhists of Chittagong Hill Tracts belong to the Chakma, Marma, Mru, Khumi, Chak, Murang, Tanchangya and Khiang tribes, who since time immemorial have practised Buddhism.
 Other tribal communities who practise animism, have come under some Buddhist influence.
 The beliefs and rituals of the Buddhist communities in this region are amalgamations of Buddhism and ancient animistic faiths.
 Buddha Purnima is the most widely observed festival among both Bengali Buddhists and Buddhist tribes.

 Christianity

 Christianity arrived in what is now Bangladesh during the late sixteenth to early seventeenth centuries AD, through the Portuguese traders and missionaries.
 Christians numbering around half a million account for approximately 0.29 per cent of the total population and they are mostly an urban community.
 Roman Catholicism is predominant among the Bengali Christians, while the remaining are mostly Baptist and others.
-Few followers of Christianity are also present among certain indigenous tribal communities such as Garo, Santal, Orao, Chakma, khasi, Lushei, Bawm, etc.
+Few followers of Christianity are also present among certain indigenous tribal communities such as Garo, Santal, Oraon, Khasi, Lushei, Bawm, etc.

-The Church of Jesus Christ of Latter-day Saints (LDS) also exists in Bangladesh.
+The Seventh-day Adventist Church and the Church of Jesus Christ of Latter-day Saints (LDS) also exists in Bangladesh.

+Bahá'í Faith

+Bangladesh has a small community of the Baháʼí Faith.
+Baháʼís have spiritual centres in Dhaka, Chittagong, Khulna, Rajshahi, Sylhet, Barisal, Rangpur, Mymensingh, Jessore, Rangamati and other places.
+There is a National Bahá'í Centre in Dhaka.

+The origins of the Baháʼí Faith in Bangladesh begin previous to its independence, when it was part of the British Raj.
+The roots of the Baháʼí Faith in the region go back to the first days of the Bábí religion in 1844.

+According to The Business Standard the population is about 300,000.